 3 best places to see in Waco Texas

 Do a fossil lesson at the Waco Mammoth National Monument to learn about Ice Age and mammoths.
-We had so much fun with our good friends, Church family, who are traveling west also.
-Since our families were the only one at the site they did a special class before the tour.
-We learned about the ice age and animals that lived during the time.
-Belle favorite extinct animal is the mammoth and tour discussed the Columbian Mammoths.
-The most interesting fact we learned was that a camel travels with all mammoth group for a look out.
+We had so much fun with our good friends, the Church family, who are traveling west also.
+Since our families were the only ones at the site they did a special class before the tour.
+We learned about the ice age and the animals that lived during the time.
+Belle’s favorite extinct animal is the mammoth and the tour discussed the Columbian Mammoths.
+The most interesting fact we learned was that a camel travels with all mammoth groups for a lookout.

 6 amazing places to do in Rockport, TX

 Our second stop, which was right next door, Rockport Beach.
-This time a year, December the water was a little too cold but we loved walking along the beach.
-The water clear water and beautiful view.
+This time of year, December the water was a little too cold but we loved walking along the beach.
+The water is clear water and beautiful view.

 Visit the winter home of the tallest birds in North America, Aransas National Wildlife Refuge.
 Start in the Visitor Center which offers information and exhibits.
-Take a hike, visit the alligator viewing area, and 16 mile Auto Tour.
+Take a hike, visit the alligator viewing area and 16-mile Auto Tour.
 During our tour, we did a scavenger hunt and found most of the animals on the list.
-The most exciting were finding a Javelina, which we found are rare.
+The most exciting was finding a Javelina, which we found is rare.